DAHCommons/dahc-web/pages/about.md

 ## About the DAHC

-The Digital Arts & Humanities Commons (DAHC) is an open floor plan interdisciplinary co-working space for digital scholarship and pedagogy located in Music 1410 (formerly the Arts Library).
+The Digital Arts & Humanities Commons (DAHC) is an open floor plan interdisciplinary co-working space for digital scholarship, pedagogy, and creative practice located in Music 1410 (formerly the Arts Library).
 The Commons vision is a vibrant, accessible space for open research and interdisciplinary collaboration, bringing together faculty, graduate students, and undergraduates.

 * [hours and access]({{ site.baseurl }}/about#hours)
 * [calendar]({{ site.baseurl }}/about#calendar)